claytog/QtsWebService/README.md

 #### To search for a different airline code:
 1) Change 'QF' to be a different airline code, such as CX.
 2) Press Send.

+## Production Environment
+This solution could be run in a production environment such as AWS.<br/>
+An AWS Elastic Beanstalk instance could be implemented that would provide instances of S3 and EC2 to support the Web Service in Spring Boot.<br/>